LawnchairLauncher/lawnicons/CONTRIBUTING.md

 An app ID is a record consisting of a package and an activity, separated by `/`.
 App IDs allow you to link icons and apps.

 Sample (Lawnicons)
+App ID: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`
 Package: `app.lawnchair.lawnicons`
 Activity: `app.lawnchair.lawnicons.MainActivity`
-App ID: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`

 **Lawnicons**

 This method is suitable if you are interested in installed apps that aren't supported in Lawnicons.

-1. Install and open Lawnicons.
-2. Long press our logo.
-3. Swipe down.
-4. Copy missing app IDs to clipboard.
-5. Save it wherever it's convenient.
+Install and open Lawnicons. → Tap `⋮` → Tap `Request icons` → Select icons → Tap `Copy App IDs` in the split button's menu and save it wherever it's convenient.

 [Download Lawnicons](https://github.com/LawnchairLauncher/lawnicons#download)

 **Icon Request**

-1. Download and launch Icon Request.
+1. Install and open Icon Request.
 2. Tap one of the options:
 - UPDATE EXISTING — to copy app IDs.
 - REQUEST NEW — to save icon images and app IDs.
 This option is better if you are creating icons.